-If you're wondering how we get to those numbers here are a few details for you.
-Currently we use different methods depending on the industry and this article will focus on Commercial and Industrial solar installations.
+If you're wondering how we get to those numbers, here is some more information for you.
+Currently we use different methods depending on the industry, and this article will focus on Commercial and Industrial solar installations.
 There is another article with more details on how we calculate the impact of Solar Home Systems.

 Commercial & Industrial Solar (C&I)

 For bigger installations we cannot apply the GOGLA impact standard and therefore rely on different inputs and ways of calculating the impact.
 Please note that we are using the USAID Clean Energy Emission Reduction (CLEER) Tool.

 As an input we have several variables:

 Country (as it affects variables such as the carbon intensity of the local electricity grid)

 Fuel offset (diesel, electricity from the grid, electricity from generator)

 Litres of diesel offset or megawatts (MWh) produced by the solar installation

 From this input we see how much CO2 will be offset annually.
 Then, we assume this offset will continue over the duration of the loan.
 This is because these installations are designed to be longer lasting infrastructures.